eengstrom/multiboot/README.md

         initrd (loop)/initrd.gz
     }

+The main trick is the use of the `loopback` directive to directly use the iso, but other directives to the linux kernel may be required, such as `iso-scan/opt=xxx`.
+Unfortuantely, it's still a bit more of an art to know what's in the `initrd` image to know what things you can use to ensure the kernel has all the required bits.
+Also, sometimes it's helpful to examine the `grub.cfg` inside iso itself (which is otherwise **not** used in this setup) to see what options are typically passed to the kernel on boot.

 ## Cleanup:

-    # simplify future editing of grub with symlink to "root"
+    # simplify future editing of grub with symlink to "root".
-    # works on Mac - unsure of magic - but not on most Linux-en:
+    # works on Mac - unsure of magic.
+    # .. but not on Linux, since FAT* fs can't do symlinks.
+    $ cd /mnt/multiboot
     $ ln -s boot/grub/grub.cfg /mnt/multiboot/grub.cfg
     # unmount the device
     $ cd /mnt
     $ umount /mnt/multiboot

 # Notes/other ideas